-The elimination half-life in neonates averages 6-12 hours, presumably due to the immaturity of the liver; furthermore, clearance is reduced Neonates with asphyxia-related hepatic and renal impairment are at risk of generating unexpectedly high serum midazolam concentration due to a significantly decreased and variable clearance (see section 4.4).
+In neonates the elimination half-life is on average 6-12 hours, probably due to liver immaturity and the clearance is reduced.
+Neonates with asphyxia-related hepatic and renal impairment are at risk of generating unexpectedly high serum midazolam concentration due to a significantly decreased and variable clearance (see section 4.4).